 This guide will take the mystery out of how to budget your money.
 It will also uncover the scary budget monster under your bed.
-It's hard enough to stretch a dollar; it's even more harder budget for the future.
-That fact holds true not just for single parents, but for everyone.
+It’s hard enough to stretch a dollar; it’s even harder to budget for the future.
+That fact holds not just for single parents, but for everyone.
 It is much harder for single parents.
 In many cases, one income is doing the job of two incomes.
-It's very important that you keep your child's future at the center of your plans.
+You must keep your child’s future at the center of your plans.

 Let's Put The Spotlight on the Solution!